MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 ![](https://static.makegameswith.us/gamernews_images/DAp6ju8Yc2/Screen Shot 2014-02-10 at 22.43.53.png)

-Set up a code connection for the button by entering *_restartButton* in the *doc root var* field.
+Set up a code connection for the button by entering *restartButton* in the *doc root var* field.
 Also enter *restart* in the *Selector* field, this will be the method that runs whenever the button is pressed.
 ![](https://static.makegameswith.us/gamernews_images/KSf2oVRrVg/Screen Shot 2014-02-10 at 22.43.41.png)

 You will make the button visible once the game over situation occurs.
 Now switch to Xcode and open *MainScene.swift*, then add this property at the top of the class:

-    var _restartButton : CCButton!
+    var restartButton : CCButton!

 Next, extend the collision handling method to show the restart button:

     func ccPhysicsCollisionBegin(pair: CCPhysicsCollisionPair!, hero: CCNode!, level: CCNode!) -> Bool {
-        _restartButton.visible = true;
+        restartButton.visible = true;
         return true
     }

 Lastly, implement the *restart* method that will be called when the restart button is pressed:

     func restart() {
-        var scene = CCBReader.loadAsScene("MainScene")
+        let scene = CCBReader.loadAsScene("MainScene")
         CCDirector.sharedDirector().replaceScene(scene)
     }